 As I walk up to Checkpoint Charlie, I can’t help but remember my first trip to Berlin in 1988 as a student.
 If I close my eyes, I can remember the concrete slabs of the Berlin Wall that once snaked through the city.

 This wasn’t just a border crossing; it was a tangible line dividing East and West Berlin during the Cold War.
-The small guardhouse, where tense standoffs once occurred, now houses a museum with outdoor exhibits that bring that history to life.
+The small guardhouse, now a replica, represents tense standoffs that once occurred.
+You have two options to learn more: visit the free outside museum, or the more in-depth Cold War museum inside for €18.50.
+I recommend the free one for this 2-day itinerary.

 Alternate options for returning travellers to Berlin:

-If you’ve already visited the Memorial to the Murdered Jews of Europe and Checkpoint Charlie here are some nearby suggestions close to Potsdamer Platz:
+If you’ve already visited the Memorial to the Murdered Jews of Europe and Checkpoint Charlie, here are some nearby suggestions close to Potsdamer Platz:

 🗸 Tränenpalast